TCNJ pursuing new student housing complex, plans to close Travers and Wolfe halls in fall 2027

 Managing Editor

-The complex will likely consist of four connected, strictly residential buildings.
-The mostly apartment-style housing would be available to third and fourth-year students and add a total of about 600 beds.
+Blanton said the College has begun exploring a potential plan that would likely consist of four connected, strictly residential buildings.
+The mostly apartment-style housing would be available to third and fourth-year students and add a total of about 600 beds if approved.

 The College completed an RFP, or request for proposal, and has since selected a vendor to continue developing the plan.
 Blanton said the College has been in talks with the vendor for the past few months and is still finalizing “what makes the most sense for the institution long-term.”

+According to Blanton, the College's administration will be ready to provide a formal recommendation of the vendor's housing plan to the Board of Trustees by the end of June.
 Head Media Relations Officer Luke Sacks stated that the College is unable to provide the name of the vendor at this time.
-According to Blanton, the vendor will be ready to provide a formal recommendation of the housing plan to the Board of Trustees by the end of June.

 The connection between Travers and Wolfe, known as “the link,” houses many underground linkages for campus-wide infrastructure systems, such as HVAC, steam and water, making it difficult to demolish the buildings without causing major disruptions.

-Note: Clarification: A previous version of this story stated the vendor would present the proposed housing plan to the Board of Trustees.
-The College's administration will present the plan to the Board of Trustees.
-This story has also been updated to more clearly emphasize that the proposed new housing complex is not finalized.